The Only Official Website for ShopLobster | Sustainably Sourced Maine Lobster | Free Shipping On All Products

 There are many kinds of lobster rolls, but there’s only one that can be called the classic.

 Connecticut has a solid claim for their version of the lobster roll being the classic.
 Though some may say that it’s the first, but not necessarily classic.
+The classic lobster roll is made with a split-top bun, something that didn’t exist when the Connecticut lobster roll was invented.

 A strong case can be made for the Maine version as the classic lobster roll because of the key ingredients: fresh lobster, and the Maine split-top bun.

+But, that doesn’t mean that the Maine lobster roll is the best.
+It just means that it’s the classic style of lobster roll.
 Once you know the classic you’re ready to begin exploring the many other ways a lobster roll can surprise and delight.

 Tried this recipe?Let us know how it was!